Key Takeaways

 Grapefruit has a GI of 26.
 If you’ve ever tried a grapefruit, you know they are anything but sweet.
 The sharp flavor is refreshing, and the bright pink fruit is rich in vitamin C and fiber.

-If you take prescription medications, you should consult your doctor or pharmacist before eating grapefruit.
-It can be contraindicated for certain medications, including statins, blood pressure, anti-anxiety, and corticosteroids.
-If you have any concerns, follow up with your healthcare provider for medical advice.
+If you take prescriptions, including statins, corticosteroids, or medications for anxiety or blood pressure, consult your doctor or pharmacist before eating grapefruit.
+If you have any concerns, follow up with your healthcare provider for medical advice.7

 5. Mangos (GI: 50)

 Mangos have a GI of 50.
-It has a buttery texture and is rich in vitamin A and vitamin C. Both of these essential vitamins contribute to immune function, and vitamin A supports normal vision and eye health.
+Mango has a buttery texture and is rich in vitamins A and C. These essential vitamins contribute to immune function, and vitamin A supports normal vision and eye health.8

 6. Pomegranates (GI: 55)

 Pomegranates have a GI of 55.
-It contains polyphenols, a class of plant-based compounds that mimic similar body responses as antioxidants.
+These fruits contain polyphenols, a class of plant-based compounds that mimic similar body responses as antioxidants.9

-Current research is being done on the role of polyphenol consumption and lowering blood glucose levels.
+Current research is being done on the role of polyphenol consumption in lowering blood glucose levels.

 7. Pears (GI: 38)